 Defined Career Path

 Successful college students do not enter their studies with an unclear and murky understanding of exactly what it is they would like to do in life.
 When you know exactly what profession you would like to enter, it makes it very easy to select the appropriate degrees fitting for that desired occupation or career.
-Obviously someone who wants to go into real estate development and construction should look for a real estate degree or a degree in construction management.
+Obviously someone who wants to go into nursing should look for ground or online RN to BSN programs just as someone interested in animation or programming should look at programs that will allow them to pursue degrees in those topics.

 A successful college student has a fine balance between school and fun.
 You can’t stay bound up in a dorm room or a library all day long studying.
 Granted, there are going to be times where this might be necessary, however college success is also predicated on a balance between hard work and fun.
 Those who are organized and disciplined with their time know how to fit in the right amount of fun and relaxation in order to deal with a hectic school schedule.